prisma/specs/building-for-platforms/Readme.md

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = ["mac", "lambda"]
+    additionalPlatforms = ["mac", "lambda"]
-    pinnedTarget = env("TARGET") // On local, "mac" and in production, "lambda"
+    pinnedPlatform = env("PLATFORM") // On local, "mac" and in production, "lambda"
 }
 ```

-We define the targets deterministically and pin one of the targets.
+We define the platforms deterministically and pin one of the platforms.

 Example: when the development machine is mac but we need a custom binary in production

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = [{name: "custom", "path": "./custom-prisma-binary"}]
+    additionalPlatforms = [{name: "custom", "path": "./custom-prisma-binary"}]
-    pinnedTarget = env("TARGET") // On local, "mac" and in production, "custom"
+    pinnedPlatform = env("PLATFORM") // On local, "mac" and in production, "custom"
 }
 ```

-This API makes the `additionalTargets` hold an object as a value in the case of custom binaries.
+This API makes the `additionalPlatforms` hold an object as a value in the case of custom binaries.

 ### Configuration

-Both `additionalTargets` and `pinnedTarget` fields are optional, following are some scenarios involding these fields:
+Both `additionalPlatforms` and `pinnedPlatform` fields are optional, following are some scenarios involding these fields:

-1. Both `additionalTargets` and `pinnedTarget` are not provided.
+1. Both `additionalPlatforms` and `pinnedPlatform` are not provided.

 ```
 generator photon {